-Studies of art therapy have shown that it reduces all manner of symptomology, resulting in relief from physical, mental, and emotional pain.
-For those who are experiencing substance abuse and addiction from a co-occurring position, relief from these types of symptoms may be the key to shedding the desire to escape through substance use.
+Art therapy studies have shown that it reduces all manner of symptomology, resulting in relief from physical, mental, and emotional pain.
+For those experiencing substance abuse and addiction from a co-occurring position, relief from these symptoms may be the key to shedding the desire to escape through substance use.
 For some, treating psychological and physical pain is the key to recovery.

 The primary benefit of art therapy lies in its power to foster self-discovery.
 Art has a way of revealing the thoughts and feelings that tend to lie deep within our unconscious mind, similarly to the way that dreams operate.
-It provides a healthy outlet for releasing these inner experiences, and releasing them into the tangible world can result in a clean, inner, slate for creating your road map of the journey of recovery.
-Art therapy participants are also likely to experience an increased sense of self-esteem, as they realize the existence of their own, inner, artist.
-An increase in self-esteem provides fuel to keep going when the road to recovery starts looking too long.
+It provides a healthy outlet for releasing these inner experiences, and releasing them into the tangible world can result in a clean inner slate for creating your road map for the journey of recovery.
+Art therapy participants are also likely to experience an increased sense of self-esteem as they realize the existence of their inner artist.
+An increase in self-esteem fuels people to keep going when the road to recovery starts looking too long.

 Art Therapy Approaches

 The availability of art therapy approaches will vary according to the treatment center.
-Artistic projects can range from being invited to draw one picture, to full-fledged involvement in an art therapy treatment program.
-Therapists who are specially trained in art therapy undergo an extensive educational program, where they learn the various modes of artistic expression and their accompanying psychological significance.
+Artistic projects can range from being invited to draw one picture to full-fledged involvement in an art therapy treatment program.
+Therapists specially trained in art therapy undergo an extensive educational program where they learn the various modes of artistic expression and their accompanying psychological significance.
 This level of available expertise isn’t required to receive the benefits of creating a work of art, however, as those who have minimal training can successfully lead a recovery group in an exercise toward producing a work of self-expression.